theodo-group/LLPhant/docusaurus/docs/usage.md

 - MilvusVectorStore stores the embeddings in a [Milvus](https://milvus.io/) database.
 - ChromaDBVectorStore stores the embeddings in a [ChromaDB](https://www.trychroma.com/) database.
 - AstraDBVectorStore stores the embeddings in an [AstraDB](https://www.datastax.com/products/datastax-astra) database.
+- OpenSearchVectorStore stores the embeddings in a [OpenSearch](https://opensearch.org/) database, which is a fork of Elasticsearch.

 Example of usage with the `DoctrineVectorStore` class to store the embeddings in a database: